muthuka/eth-nft-sample/README.md

 # NFT Sample

 This project demonstrates a basic NFT contract and minting process.
 It involves a simple contract implemented using Open Zeppelin and also minting it from a Ropsten network.
 I used the tutorials to create this and also hardhat for development.
+This sample code showcases both ERC-721 & ERC-1155.

 ## Setup